Data-Portofolio/churn-customer-analysis/README.md

 ### [Business Metrics](#-business-metrics)

 ## Exploratory Data Analysis (EDA)

 ### [Dataset](#-dataset)
+- The Databel dataset consists of 29 different columns and has one row per customer.
 ### [Decriptive Statistics](#-descriptive-statistics)
 ### [Insights](#-insights)
+- The average churn rate of Databel is 27%
+- The main reasons why customers churn is related to competitors(~45%).
+- The churn rate in California is abnormally high with 63.24%.

 ## Analyze & Visualize Data